 Download the report and summary of the group’s activities.

 Wellbeing in the Built Environment - WSIG ReportDownload

 To talk about a healthy, climate-resilient, inclusive future, it’s important to look at the built environment value chain.
 This includes materials and how they are manufactured; design principles and construction methods; the experience of those working in manufacturing and construction, as well as that of the end-users; and the impact of the built environment on our communities and eco-systems.

 The costs to society – in economic, environmental and social terms – of failing to address health and wellbeing are enormous.
-Heading toward COP26 later this year, the built environment sector should focus on how to leverage co-beneficial solutions to global sustainability challenges.
+Heading toward COP26 in November 2021, the built environment sector must focus on how to leverage co-beneficial solutions to global sustainability challenges.

 WorldGBC’s Health & Wellbeing Framework

 The WGBC Framework is a high-level educational resource, structured across six core principles for health and wellbeing in the built environment.
 The principles are conceptual, allowing them to be universally applicable for an international audience and diverse range of stakeholders.
 It can be used by actors across the value chain, from designers to occupiers, construction firms to policymakers